samyukrishnasamy/DS-4002-Project3/README.md

    - Compute high-frequency energy ratios for each channel
    - Generate and save two exploratory plots

-When complete, the notebook will generate the following files:
+When complete, the notebook will generate the following files in OUTPUTS/00_exploratory_analysis/

-OUTPUTS/
-└── 00_exploratory_analysis/
-├── hf_energy_ratios.png
+- hf_energy_ratios.png
-└── mean_std_vs_re.png
+- mean_std_vs_re.png

 ### **Step A2: Verify EDA Output**
 - confirm that: